TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-Note-9-Pro.md

 - Random flickering, flickering when changing the brightness / using Adaptive Brightness.
 Force alternate backlight scale from `Phh Treble Settings > Misc features`

 - Because this is a GSI the notch isn't fully detected.
 While on default DPI everything looks okay, on higher DPI will cover a little bit of the notification shade

+- For VoLTE to work install IMS apk from `Phh Treble Settings > IMS features` and check `Force the presence of 4G calling.

 If you find any bugs/fixes feel free to edit this page.